-Secondly, 2017 has been a bad year for almost everyone, especially people who died or had their lives ruined by a natural disaster or some other pitfall.
+First, 2017 has been a bad year for almost everyone, especially people who died or had their lives ruined by a natural disaster or some other pitfall.
 My 2017 has been worse.
 Far worse.
 I’m the type that suffers in silence so this will come as a surprise but if we’re going to accept responsibility and not blame others for your misfortune, I need to come clean: the universe fucked me, as did Bernie Sanders.
 But “You Will Not Fuck me, Shithead Universe,” that’s my signature trademark motto.
 Every day in every way I’m getting better and better.
 That’s also my signature trademark motto.

-Third, Washington Babylon sort of lost its way with the election of Hermann Trūmp.
+Second, Washington Babylon sort of lost its way with the election of Hermann Trūmp.
 (Disclosure: Andrew Stewart and I discussed this.
 The following is partly based on him telling me that.)
 We were expecting Hillary Clinton to win and we had piles of ammo on her and could have written effortlessly about her during her entire Reich.
 Her loss affected me deeply, possibly more than anyone, including poor, pitiful Hillary herself.

 Relatedly, if Hillary would have won we would have had free reign to run amok.
 The whole press was in the tank for her and still would be.
 Start wars, rob the poor to funnel money to the rich, keep tossing millions of young African-Americans into prison, promote some bullshit healthcare plan — the media would have given its blessing and encouragement.